oliviernam/DevOps-Training-intermediate/cloud-azure/pipelining.md

 Using your default Azure subscription `YOUR SUBSCRIPTION NAME` for creating Azure RM connection.
 Which Azure Container Registry do you want to use for this pipeline?
-Please enter a choice [Default choice(1)]: c1appsecuploaderregistry
+Please enter a choice: `c1appsecuploaderregistry`

 Enter a value for Image Name [Press Enter for default: cappsecuploaderdev]: